🚀Quickstart

 npm run dev

 Then, you can access the cast actions by making POST request to the http://localhost:5173/api/gm.
+You can do this either by making a CURL POST request:

 đŸĨŗ Congratulations, you've just built your 1st Farcaster Cast Actions using Airstack Frog Recipes!